Our research investigates the immunology of breast cancer with special reference to high risk triple negative breast cancer.

 Fiona Elsey Cancer Research Institute has appointed Dr Aparna Jayachandran as Senior Research Fellow to lead a new Breast cancer program at the Ballarat Institute.
 This an encouraging extension of the world class research currently undertaken at FECRI in the role of immune cells and cancer.

-This appointment was made possible because of seed funding from private philanthropic donation and February’s Ballarat Cycle Classic that raised a record $300,000 for this project.
+This appointment was made possible because of seed funding from private philanthropic donation and 2020 Ballarat Cycle Classic that raised a record $300,000 for this project.

 Breast cancer is one of the most common cancers in women with 20,000 new cases diagnosed in Australia each year.
 It is the second most common cause of cancer related deaths in women with over 3,100 deaths per year.

-Commencing this month, Dr Jayachandran’s research will investigate the immunology of breast cancer with special reference to high risk triple negative breast cancer.
+Our research investigates the immunology of breast cancer with special reference to high risk triple negative breast cancer.
 This research aims to determine protein targets on breast cancer cells that may be involved in evading the immune system, by creating a camouflaging “fog” around these cells.
 It is hoped that by identifying these proteins, druggable targets can be developed that would “lift the fog” from these cells and allow the immune system to attack the cancer.
 This work is currently being undertaken at the Institute with other cancers such as, Chronic lymphocytic leukaemia (CLL) and Ovarian cancer.

 Triple negative breast cancer accounts for 15% of all breast cancers.

 Dr Jayachandran is an internationally recognised cancer researcher, with her most recent appointment as the Head of the Liver Cancer Unit at the Gallipoli Medical Research Institute at the University of Queensland.